algobulls/algobulls_help_site/docs/member/faq.md

 ### i.
 What is Live Mode & Live Trading?
 The **Live Mode** is where you can execute strategies to begin Live Trading.
 Switch the toggle button on the bottom left side of the website to Live Mode.
 The choose strategy marketplace includes more than 100+ strategies that you can choose from; select a strategy, click execute and begin live trading.
-To avoid additional charges for services used in Real Trading, ensure you [subscribe to a plan](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading) from the Plans & Wallet section.
+To avoid additional charges for services used in Live Trading, ensure you [subscribe to a plan](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading) from the Plans & Wallet section.

 ### ii.
 How to begin Live Trading?
-You can begin Real Trading on AlgoBulls with these 4 simple steps:
+You can begin Live Trading on AlgoBulls with these 4 simple steps:
 **Step 1:** Switch to **Live Mode**

 **Step 2:** Select a strategy from the **choose strategy section** and click on **execute**.
 The strategy will be added to the portfolio & you will be redirected to the [My Portfolio](https://app.algobulls.com/portfolio) page